What to do with old £20 notes – how to exchange old notes for new ones

 There is currently no time limit when it comes to exchanging your old UK banknotes at the Bank of England.
 You may need to present an original photo ID and proof of address when exchanging notes.

-In person: If you can and want to, you can swap your old notes at The Bank of England Counter, in Threadneedle Street, London.
+In-person: You can swap your old notes at The Bank of England Counter, in Threadneedle Street, London.
 The counter is open between 9:30 am and 3 pm on weekdays (excluding bank holidays).
-But do be aware – the Bank of England may have long queues, and after midday you may not be served if it has reached capacity.
+It's also closed on Christmas Eve and New Year's Eve.
+Do be aware – even though the last entry is at 2:45pm, you may not be served if it has reached capacity after midday.

 By post: You can also post your old UK banknotes to the Bank, but note that this is done at your own risk and you may want to insure yourself against loss before sending banknotes in the post.
 You’ll also need to fill in a postal exchange form and send photocopies of your proof of ID and proof of address.